-Linda M. Flores, Chief Financial Officer, has determined that for each of the first five years the amendments and new section as proposed are in effect, there will be no fiscal implications for state or local governments as a result of enforcing or administering the proposed amendments and new section.
+Brian Ragland, Chief Financial Officer, has determined that for each of the first five years in which the amendments as proposed are in effect, there will be no fiscal implications for state or local governments as a result of enforcing or administering the amendments.

-Jeremiah Kuntz, Director of the Vehicle Titles and Registration Division, has determined that there will be no significant impact on local economies or overall employment as a result of enforcing or administering the proposed amendments and new section.
+Mr. Martin Rodin, Director, Professional Engineering Procurement Services Division, has certified that there will be no significant impact on local economies or overall employment as a result of enforcing or administering the amendments.

 PUBLIC BENEFIT AND COST

-Mr. Kuntz has also determined that for each year of the first five years the amendments and new section are in effect, the public benefit anticipated as a result of enforcing or administering the amendments and new section will be clarified in the purpose of the rules and of the training required for an identification number inspection.
-There are no anticipated economic costs for persons required to comply with the amendments and new section as proposed.
-There will be no adverse economic effect on small businesses or micro-businesses.
+Mr. Rodin has also determined that for each year of the first five years in which the sections are in effect, the public benefit anticipated as a result of enforcing or administering the amendments will be improvements to the department's management of contracted resources.
+There are no anticipated economic costs for persons required to comply with the sections as proposed.
+There will be no adverse economic effect on small businesses.

 SUBMITTAL OF COMMENTS

 Written comments on the proposed amendments to §9.32 may be submitted to Rule Comments, General Counsel Division, Texas Department of Transportation, 125 East 11th Street, Austin, Texas 78701-2483 or to RuleComments@txdot.gov with the subject line "Contract and Selection Process."
 The deadline for receipt of comments is 5:00 p.m. on September 11, 2017.
 In accordance with Transportation Code, §201.811(a)(5), a person who submits comments must disclose, in writing with the comments, whether the person does business with the department, may benefit monetarily from the proposed amendments, or is an employee of the department.

 The amendments are proposed under Transportation Code, §201.101, which provides the commission with the authority to establish rules for the conduct of the work of the department.